Laura Story

+Education

+Story originally attended the University of South Carolina, majoring in music, before transferring to Columbia International University.
+Story received a Bachelor of Arts in Music from Columbia International University in 2003.
+She received a Master of Arts in Theological Studies from Covenant Theological Seminary.
+She earned a Doctor of Worship Studies from The Robert E. Webber Institute for Worship Studies in 2019, with a thesis titled "Developing Worship Leaders On Approaching God With Reverence, Johns Creek, Georgia."

 Career

 Story began her career in 1996 when she met Shane Williams, from the band Silers Bald, at Columbia International University.
 Williams asked Story to join the band and she became their bass player.
 Story released four independent albums with the band.

 When the band was about to sign a deal with Essential Records, Story's manager suggested she record a solo album.
 In 2002, Story left Silers Bald and began working on her first album, Indescribable, released independently that same year.
 In 2004, the title track of her album was recorded by Chris Tomlin on his album Arriving.
 Tomlin's version peaked at No. 2 on Billboards Hot Christian Songs and was included in the compilation album Passion: How Great Is Our God.
 The band Avalon also recorded a version of the song for the WOW Worship 2006 album.

 Story released her second independent album in 2005, titled There Is Nothing.
 The album was produced by Ed Cash and Mitch Dane.
 During that year, she also married Martin Elvington, and moved to Atlanta, Georgia, to become an associate worship leader at Perimeter Church.

 In 2006, Story signed a recording contract with INO Records and two years later released her third album, Great God Who Saves.
 The album also was produced by Ed Cash.
 In 2010, she was nominated for Female Vocalist of the Year at the 41st GMA Dove Awards.
-Story released her fourth album, Blessings, in May 2011, and her fifth studio album, God of Every Story, on September 30, 2013.
+Story released the album Blessings, in 2011, and another album, God of Every Story, on September 30, 2013.